-The purpose of the Rural Health Data Center is to provide actionable information that will help communities identify and address rural-relevant health issues in Wisconsin.
+The purpose of the Center for Rural Health Data is to provide actionable information that will help communities identify and address rural-relevant health issues in Wisconsin.
 The information compiled by the Data Center is designed to inform public health and health policy decisions that improve the health of rural Wisconsin.

 Rural health data is essential to identifying rural health priorities, selecting evidence-based rural-relevant interventions, and measuring change in health outcomes over time.
 Rural health data allow us to: